 Mal-Union: when the fracture heals with an altered position resulting in movement impairment

-Avascular Necrosis: partial death of the humeral head when blood perfusion to the bone is compromised.
+Avascular necrosis: partial death of the humeral head when blood perfusion to the bone is compromised.
 This is mostly ensuing in 2 and 4-part fractures

-Arthritis: of the shoulder joint is a long-term complication caused by altered shoulder joint structure and movement
+Arthritis: of the shoulder joint is along-term complication caused by altered shoulder joint structure and movement

-Stiffness: of the shoulder joint
+Stiffness: of these shoulder joint

-Nerve Injury: usually resolves spontaneously but can take months
+Nerve injury: usually resolves spontaneously but can take months